The Hydra String Method: A Novel Means to Explore Potential Energy Surfaces and its Application to Granular Materials: Parameters Involved in the Hydra String Algorithm and How to Choose them

 These are the parameters needed to find an individual saddle, i.e. those needed to implement the climbing string method.
 They relate to numerically integrating the ordinary differential equation (ODE) describing the gradient descent of the images, and don't require specially designed tests to find these parameters.

-The value of $\nu$ needs to be larger than $1$, but not too large so as to cause the ODE solver to become unstable preventing the climbing image from converging.
+The value of $\nu$ controls how quickly the climbing image climbs and must be greater than $1$, but not too large so as to cause the ODE solver to become unstable preventing the climbing image from converging.
 Too small a value will cause a slower convergence.
 We use the typical value of $2$ since this reflects the descent direction into the ascent direction, and the values of the other parameters can be tailored around this choice.

 The size of a time step of the climbing string and gradient descent ODE solver should be chosen by considering the normal accuracy, convergence, and stability issues: not too small to have an excessive time to convergence and not too large to become unstable.
 The value of $dt$ should also be chosen such that the maximum movement of an image along the string during a gradient descent is small enough to not jump over any important features of the energy landscape.
 We used $dt = 10^{-3}$.